ddella/Debian11-K8s/Prometheus/prometheus.md

 ...
 ```

-Image can be removed with the command:
+2. Delete the image(s) with the command:
 ```sh
 crictl rmi <IMAGE ID>
 ```